rajatkulkarni95/octarine-feedback/README.md

-Issues and discussions for [Octarine](https://octarine.app), the privacy focused Markdown writing app for Mac.
+Issues and discussions for [Octarine](https://octarine.app), the privacy focused Markdown writing app.

+Available on Mac, Windows and Linux

 How to use this repo: